-As at 31 December 2023, the Group had an FM radio broadcasting market share of approximately 52 per cent. by volume, based on estimates of the Group.
-Radio broadcasting revenue amounted to €115.8 million (mainly FM radio), representing 14.9 per cent. of revenue, for the twelve-month period ended 31 December 2023 (€59.5 million for the six-month period ended 30 June 2024, representing 15.3 per cent. of revenue).
+As at 31 December 2024, the Group had an FM radio broadcasting market share of approximately 48 per cent. by volume, based on estimates of the Group.
+Radio broadcasting revenue amounted to €116.6 million (mainly FM radio), representing 14.6 per cent. of revenue, for the twelve-month period ended 31 December 2024.